GeneChang1/TGDKPD_reunion_fort_batman/gene.md

 function searchGoogle() {
   // Get the search query from the search bar var query = document.getElementById("search-bar").value;

-  // Redirect to the Google search page with the query as the search parameter window.location.href = "https://www.google.com/search?q=" + query;
+  window.location.href = "https://www.google.com/search?q=" + query;
 }
 </script>